osamakhattab/hello-world/README.md

 # hello-world
-Learnin GitHub
+Learnin GitHub features

-These are new chabges added for the first time
+These are new changes added for the first time